rickgrimes222/ProdigyXHack/docs/index.md

 To use Prodigy X, go to our [installing page](installing.md).

-For more help vists our [discord server](https://discord.gg/YRtwBJrmGa).
+For more help visit our [discord server](https://discord.gg/YRtwBJrmGa).
 </center>